 He swore by Time Magazine, a rightwing publication.
 But he and everyone else I know describe rightwing Time Magazine as centrist, saying it resembles liberal Republicans or conservative Democrats.

 My father, a super-liberal Democrat, swore by rightwing Time Magazine and described it as Centrist!
-All of these people are only liberal on domestic policies, and even there, the Republicans always wrong because they’re 100% evil, and the Democrats are always, always right because they are 100% good.
+All of these people are only liberal on domestic policies, and even there, the Republicans always wrong because they’re 10

 If I ever agree with anything Republicans do (which I do sometimes because I am not an ideologue kook like everyone else), the person I’m living with asks, “So you’re going to vote for Trump now?”
 Like it’s not possible to absolutely despise Trump but actually agree on a few of his policies?
 Totally black and white thinking.
 If I agree with one thing Trump did, that means I’m going to vote for Trump!
 See how they think?